 If you are in the U.S. and your employer files an I-129 petition, it will indicate that they are requesting USCIS to change your immigration status from current status to a new one, employment-based status to extend your legal status in the United States.
 If USCIS denies the I-129, the employer can file a second I-129 petition on your behalf, and correct any flaws that USCIS found in the first petition.

 New Employer, Same Position

 If you work on a third party client project, most likely many other vendors may have been working for the client.
-As soon as you know about your extension denial, you can start searching for new job with any of known vendors and ask them if they would be interested to hire you for the same position.
-It’s always easier for a new employer to sponsor for a visa when the job applicant already have a valid job on hand.
-The processing will involve new LCA and other processes like filing, documents and expenses.
+As soon as you know about your extension denial, you can start searching for a new job with any of the known vendors and ask them if they would be interested to hire you for the same position.
+It’s always easier for a new employer to sponsor for a visa when the job applicant already has a valid job in hand.
+The processing will involve a new LCA and other processes like filing, documents, and expenses.
 Lastly, switch to different employers and have your new employer file cap-exempt petition for you.

 New Employer, Different Position

 Basically, you would just start with a new employer and position.
 It may be challenging as you would most probably have to leave the US and apply for a visa transfer and extension after you get a job.

 - Change of status – become a dependent

 If your spouse has a valid non-dependent visa, you can apply for a change of status (CoS) to become a dependent.
 For example, if your spouse is on H1B, then you can apply for H4 visa.
 Though that does not mean you are not authorized to work, you will get some time to figure out your situation and what to do next.

 - Go Home Country, Opt for Other Visa